smontri/docker_nodejs_demo/README.md

-# Build, scan and deploy a docker image to an AWS ECR registry securely with Prisma Cloud and GitHub Action.
+# Build, scan and deploy a docker image securely with Prisma Cloud and GitHub Action.